ArnaudBelcour/Python_Modules_Installation/README.md

 # Python Modules Installation

-A module to install automatically other python modules (using pip).
+A python class to install automatically other python modules (using pip).